Do Probiotics Cause Bad Smelling Gas? (FART GUIDE)

 When I first started taking probiotics I experienced a lot of embarrassing flatulence symptoms.

-Because of this though, I always recommend taking probiotics for the first time during a holiday or weekend when you don't have to be out in public.
+I always recommend taking probiotics for the first time during a holiday or weekend when you don't have to be out in public.

 Do Probiotics Cause Gas?